What is Debt Camel?

 I started I Beat Debt to share my story of getting through the debt management process and to get people talking about money issues.
 I only have experience of my journey in and out of debt but there is so much more that people want to know about debt and related topics.
 One of my favourite websites about debt is Debt Camel.
 Sara Williams started Debt Camel in 2013, having been a volunteer with the Citizens Advice Bureau for many years.
 She is a debt adviser with the Certificate in Money Advice Practice.
 Debt Camel was created to make the serious topic of debt more accessible, whether by signposting or self help resources.
+Whether you want to know about deciding between an IVA and bankruptcy, information about payday or guarantor loan refunds, or just need to find out general information about debt and finances, she really is a resource worth tapping in to.
 I’m delighted that she has agreed to answer a few questions today.

 There is a lot of stigma around debt and money issues, what would you say to someone who doesn’t feel comfortable talking about their money concerns?

 A lot of people feel like this.
 If you talk to a good debt adviser, they won’t be judgemental and you can be sure the discussion is in complete confidence.

 But it also helps to be able to discuss things with friends and family.
 Not perhaps in great detail, but so they understand why you want to spend less on a holiday or Christmas this year.

 And it’s great to be able to ask questions and get some moral support from people who have been in a similar situation.
 Here the internet can help, with closed Facebook groups and forums such as MoneySavingExpert’s where people can talk about how they are making progress in paying off their debts.
 Even on a Saturday evening, there will be someone there to chat with.

 How important is it that everyone, no matter what their financial position, has a budget?